The department’s Philosophy of Community drives our work. The philosophy states:

-The following are examples of electrical equipment not permitted in the residence halls include, but are not limited to, the following: George Foreman Grill, crock pot, toaster, rotisserie, hot plate, immersion coil, deep fat fryer, oven, camping stove, electric frying pan, toaster oven, sandwich maker, guitar amplifiers, sub woofers, wireless hubs and routers, karaoke machines, drum sets, and torchier-style halogen lamps.
+Examples of electrical equipment not permitted in the residence halls include, but are not limited to, the following: George Foreman Grill, crock pot, toaster, rotisserie, hot plate, immersion coil, deep fat fryer, oven, camping stove, electric frying pan, toaster oven, sandwich maker, guitar amplifiers, sub woofers, wireless hubs and routers, karaoke machines, drum sets, air conditioners, and torchier-style halogen lamps.
 Students are allowed to bring a refrigerator with a maximum capacity of 4.5 cubic feet and a microwave using a maximum of 800 watts.
 Only coffee makers with an automatic shutoff are allowed.

 If you are not sure if equipment meets University regulations, contact the Office of Residence Life or hall director.

 Bikes are allowed in rooms, but they may not be parked in the hallways.
-Students may store their bikes in the bike corrals in the 16th Street Parking Structure, 749 N. 16th St., and Wells Street Parking Structure, 1240 W. Wells St. Contact Parking Services at 288-6911 for more information.
+Students may store their bikes in the bike corral in the Wells Street Parking Structure, 1240 W. Wells St. Contact Parking Services at 288-6911 for more information.

 Residence hall and apartment windows may be opened, but the screens and window bars may not be removed.
 Nothing may be thrown out of or brought in through the windows at any time.
 Stereo speakers may not be placed in windows.

-No athletic activity of any kind is allowed in the halls.
-This includes, but is not limited to, skating, kicking or tossing a Hacky Sack™ or Frisbee, playing basketball or football, wrestling or jumping rope, etc. There are places to participate in these activities around campus.
+No athletic activity of any kind is allowed inside the halls or apartments.
+This includes, but is not limited to, skating, kicking, or tossing a Hacky Sack™ or Frisbee, playing basketball or football, wrestling or jumping rope, etc. There are places to participate in these activities around campus.
 All athletic equipment must be stored in residents’ rooms.

-Students are not allowed on any hall roof, window ledge or area where the safety of students may be in danger.
+Students are not allowed on any hall roof, window ledge, or otherwise restricted area where the safety of students may be in danger.
 Additionally, students may not attempt or gain entry into another person’s assigned space without their presence and permission.